cybertraining-dsc/su21-reu-361/project/index.md

 **Figure 3:** Visual depiction of one layer of long short-term memory[^9]

-The program generated Figure 4, a line graph of the prediction model after training.
+After training through 50 epochs, the program generated Figure 4, a line graph of the prediction model.
 Note that only the last 200 days are predicted so that the model can analyze the preexisting data prior to the 200 days for training purposes.

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/prediction-model.png)